LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

 ```

 # Citation
 We hope that BackBLAST is helpful for you!
-If you use BackBLAST in your research, please cite the following paper, which describes the initial version of BackBLAST:
+If you use BackBLAST in your research, please cite the following paper,
+which describes the initial version of BackBLAST:

 > Bergstrand LH, Cardenas E, Holert J, Van Hamme JD, Mohn WW.
-Delineation of Steroid-Degrading Microorganisms through Comparative Genomic Analysis. __mBio__ 7:[10.1128/mbio.00166-16](https://doi.org/10.1128/mbio.00166-16).
+Delineation of steroid-degrading microorganisms through
+> comparative genomic analysis. __mBio__ 7:[10.1128/mbio.00166-16](https://doi.org/10.1128/mbio.00166-16).

 # Full usage instructions
 Help messages (e.g., from running `backblast -h`) are pasted below.